eager-hun/Answer/private/website_instances/example-website/permanent_storage/content_files/locale_primary/static_page/mc-operating-manual__field_body.md

 Each instance's directory needs to contain specific subdirectories and files, whose being missing could trigger errors of various severity.

-While the documentation of the mandatory structure/content of website instance definitions is missing, a pragmatic approach is to "clone" the one existing example instance, and modify that one:
+While the documentation of the mandatory structure/content of website instance definitions is missing, a practical approach can be to "clone" an existing example instance, and modify that one:

 1. Duplicate (copy) the `example-website` directory, renaming the duplicate directory's name to the desired name of your new site instance,
 2. Update the new instance's `config.php` with the new site's configuration.